4Min4m/cuddly-robot/README.md

 - **Total: ~$190/month**

 **Cost optimization tips:**
-- Stop cluster when not in use: `eksctl delete cluster --name axual-demo-cluster`
+- Stop cluster when not in use: `eksctl delete cluster --name demo-cluster`
 - Use Spot instances for non-production workloads
 - Enable cluster autoscaling to scale to zero